This Basic Sourdough Bread Recipe is traditionally made using a starter. Learn how to make sourdough bread with this easy to follow sourdough recipe.

 Why is Sourdough Bread Different?

-I purchased from my affiliate partner the Cuisaid ProDigital Scale which is not one of the more expensive scales but it is easy to use and accurate.
+I purchased from my affiliate partner the Cuisaid ProDigital Scale which is an inexpensive but very reliable scale.
+It is easy to use, accurate and lasting well.

 It is this lengthy preparation time that develops the wonderful sour taste, as well as, breaks down the phytic acid and gluten!

 This sourdough bread recipe makes beautiful artisan type loaves with a crunchy crust.
 If you prefer a softer crust, once the bread is out of the oven, brush the top with butter.

 If you’ve tried this basic sourdough bread recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

 Sourdough is a simple process once you get it going and the results, well you can thank me later!

 - 450 g sourdough starter